~Aunt Jacquies Hands~

 A Life’s Work.

 My Aunt Jacquie had Cerebral Palsy her whole life.
 Her walk, stance, hands and voice were all affected by it.
 She used chairs to walk around the house.
-G Grandmother thought she needed to move so the use of a wheelchair was rare although she had one.
-She would crop herself up behind the chair as straight as she could and then push it sliding her feet to get from point A to point B. She seemed to manage and that was just the way it was.
+G Grandmother thought she needed to move the body so the use of a wheelchair was rare although she had one.
+She would crop herself up behind the chair as straight as she could and then push it sliding her feet to get from point A to point B. She seemed to manage and that was just the way it was for her.
 As a kid I didn’t think much about it, stared a bit at first until she stared back and then laughter came and everything was normal again.
 She had a huge smile.

 Today, I use these chairs under my desks.
-I have a few desks and there is no special reason why I have a few desks other than I like work spaces and I like the chairs under them.
+I have a few desks at home, and there is no special reason why I have a few desks other than I like work spaces and I like the chairs under them.

 I find that having those memories and the chairs are priceless remembrances of love being passed down to me.
 At one time I wanted to re purpose them, but I just can’t muster the guts up to do that.
 Ironically, she would have done just that because every year she would update these with new seats along with the settees in the home too.
 So they went from old and new yearly with her little hands.

 So here is some advice from Mrs. Shecky: Put your best loved items in front of your face.
 Find a spot in the house and settle them in.
 Make new memories and use them with love.
 If you have kids I would like to say put the items out and let them see it all so you can tell the tales.
 I am one of 6 kids and my house was full of items from the past hanging on the walls and on the tables as vignettes.
 That is why and how I learned about past members of family and of those times in my history.
 Connect them to your daily lives.
 Use them.
 What are you waiting for?
 Use them.

 Til Next Time,

 Wow.
 Great old chairs and needlepoint.
 What treasures.
 They go well with that desk and carpet, too.
 Well done.